Parish-Lab/Bergman-Variations-578/nics-helper/README.md

 ## Theory

-Do we want an overview of the theory here?
-Or is it just sufficient to refer to Section I.G of the SI where I derive it?
+For the details related to the derivation and development of the general approach for placing isotropic NICS probes automated here, please refer to Section S-I.B of the Supporting Information.

 ## Using the `nics-helper.py` Script